mdkent/percona-xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --datadir

    The source directory for the backup.
 This should be the same as the datadir for your MySQL server, so it should be read from :file:`my.cnf` if that exists; otherwise you must specify it on the command line.

+.. option:: --defaults-extra-file=#

+   Read this file after the global files are read.
+Must be given as the first option on the command-line.

+.. option:: --defaults-file=#

+   Only read default options from the given file.
+Must be given as the first option on the command-line.
+Must be a real file; it cannot be a symbolic link.

+.. option:: --defaults-group

+   This option is to set the group which should be read from the configuration file.
+This is used by innobackupex if you use the `--defaults-group` option.
+It is needed for mysqld_multi deployments.

 .. option:: --export